 At the district and village levels, coordination arrangements will remain predominantly as previously established under the NFBKP II.
 In addition, there will be three Clusters comprised of respective districts and three Cluster Coordinators who support their respective Cluster.
-Three Cluster Coordinators in the TA team (each one will have a duty station in one of the districts of a cluster) supervise and provide technical support in programme management to all the districts of their respective cluster.
-They report to the programme PMT and to districts through the PO-RALG.
+During the extension phase 2022-2024, two clusters, Lindi and Ruvuma, remain fully operational each with respective Cluster Coordinator.
+Lindi Cluster Coordinator together with the Programme Forest Management and Value Chain Expert coordinators in the TA team (Lindi CC based in Ruangwa district; Ruvuma CC based in Songea) supervise and provide technical support in programme management to all the districts of their respective cluster.
+They report to the Forest Management and Value Chain Expert and to districts through the PO-RALG.

 The Chief Technical Advisor and the National Programme Coordinator jointly are responsible for the overall coordination, administration, reporting and finances of the Programme.
-The long-term and short term Technical Assistance (international and national) work directly under CTA.
+The long-term and short-term Technical Assistance (international and national) work directly under CTA.
 The Financial Manager works under the direct supervision of CTA.
 Programme support staff will report to the Financial Manager.

-5.2.
+6.3.
 Role of Private Sector, Service Providers